 Earlier this year, I paid a visit to Bulgaria’s biggest tourist destination, Sunny Beach, on the Black Sea.
 Commonly referred to as Eastern Europe’s party capital, Sunny Beach has a friendly yet brash culture, with 24-hour bars and clubs that stay open until 6am.
 It’s not the kind of place I’d usually choose to visit, but I wanted to go somewhere relatively inexpensive and, according to a recent study by the Post Office’s Holiday Costs Barometer, Sunny Beach is the cheapest holiday destination in Europe.

-We had an all-inclusive deal at Hotel Kuban Aquapark and Resort through Booking.com but we weren’t keen on the food in the hotel and as eating out in Sunny Beach is so cheap, we dined at restaurants most of the time.
+We had an all-inclusive deal at Hotel Kuban Aquapark and Resort (check out Holiday Gems for current offers) but we weren’t keen on the food in the hotel and as eating out in Sunny Beach is so cheap, we dined at restaurants most of the time.
 Sunny Beach is literally brimming with restaurants spanning popular cuisines including British, American, Chinese, Italian, Japanese, Mexican and Turkish; in fact, the only cuisine I didn’t spot anywhere was Indian.

 With so many restaurants to choose from, here are my top recommendations for eating out in Sunny Beach: